Skip to navigation Skip to content

 Types of employment assistance

-Employment assistance tailored to job seeker needs
+Employment assistance tailored to customer needs

 Designated remote area

-Job seekers who live in a Department of Employment and Workplace Relations designated remote area are referred to a Community Development Program (CDP) provider.
+Customers who live in a Department of Employment and Workplace Relations designated remote area are referred to a Community Development Program (CDP) provider.
 The CDP provider will provide similar services to both Workforce Australia and DES.

 • current circumstances, changes to condition and how it affects them.
-Investigate whether work, part-time or full-time, is of interest to them
+Investigate whether work (part-time or full-time) is of interest to them

-• participation in employment assistance does not affect eligibility for DSP or other payments
+• participation in employment assistance does not affect eligibility for Disability Support Pension (DSP)

 • if engaged with DES or a Workforce Australia Employment Services Provider, they may be referred to Self-Employment Assistance or other structured programs of employment assistance